g-battaglia/g-battaglia/README.md

 <br>

-## Full stack developer from Italy
+I'm a full stack developer from Italy

 <br>